 The author we looked at had been given (notice I didn’t say earned?) a bestseller status badge, which she notably screen-printed for future bragging rights, for a less popular small genre back in January 2017.
 Since then, the book has stayed at a steady near 1,000,000 in rank status.
 Does this seem suspicious?
 With around 15-20 reviews that are suspect out of the total 24 total, you have to think… this author clearly “bought” the bestseller rank in a little genre and with fake reviews and fake followers.
 The author is now using the status as “bestselling author” to sell her services.
 Perhaps she realized that creating a book and marketing it ethically and not fraudulently is harder work than she thought, and decided to venture into book mockup services and life coaching.

 We dug even deeper.
 We looked at the author’s “publisher”, Synergebooks.
-98% of its 27k followers on Twitter are fake.
+98% of its 27k followers on Twitter are fake (at the time of publication, this number was accurate).
 Look at them.
 Most of the accounts have 4 followers and barely have pictures in the profiles.